1) Should I take pain medication only when I have a lot of pain?

 2) Will I become addicted to narcotic pain medications?

 Not necessarily, if you take your medication exactly as prescribed.
 There are also effective pain medications that are non-addictive.
 A person's likelihood of becoming addicted depends, in part, on his or her addiction history.
-Addiction is less likely if you have never had an addictive disorder.
+Addiction is less likely if you have never abused drugs or had an addictive disorder.
 Ask your doctor about any concerns you may have.

 3) Why do I need to keep taking more of my medicine to have the same effect?